jogeshsingh/Learning_VHDL_LANGUAGE/README.md

 - Language constructs and their syntax and semantics are introduced in this book as they are needed.

-## Some Important keywords in VHDl
+## Some Important keywords in VHDL

   - `Task to be done -: `